mmickee1/VirtualFoodAssist/README.md

 ---

-*Week 2 schedule*

-For second week we applied:
-* Location/map
-* Databse (History)
-* Sensors (Compass)
-* Added talkback and multilanguage features

----

 For week two we improved the layout and accessibilites.
 Depending on device language, the app will automatically switch to that language.
 At the moment we have english and finnish version.
-Improvements had also be done to info page, since we got feedbacks that the text fonts are too small to read.
+Improvements were also made on the info page, since we got feedbacks that the text fonts are too small to read.

 ---